-HS11.7 BACHELOR OF COMMERCE HONOURS IN SPORT MANAGEMENT (H9S05Q)

-Full-time: Minimum 1 year and Maximum 2 years Part-time: Minimum 1 year and Maximum 3 years
+HS11.7 BACHELOR OF COMMERCE HONOURS IN SPORT MANAGEMENT (H9S05Q) Duration of programme Full-time: Minimum 1 year and Maximum 2 years Part-time: Minimum 1 year and Maximum 3 years NQF Level 8, 120 Credits

 The student should develop applied competencies in the mastering, analysis, interpretation and application of management principles in the fitness and health, coaching, teaching and retailing sectors of the sport industry.
 The students should be able to reflect on their managerial decisions and applications to assess the effect thereof in the holistic context of sport management as practice.